When a child understands the construction of stories, they'll be able to comprehend more when they begin to read.

 Let your child's imagination out of the box to tell stories while you write them down.
 Carrots Are Orange, opens a new window explains that this practice not only fosters storytelling, but works on making your child aware of print and writing.
 Plus, they make for excellent keepsakes.

 Make your own set of story dice!
-This activity from Frog in a Pocket, opens a new window is so easy!
-All you really need are some wooden dice and pictures from a magazine (or hand drawn).
+This activity from Purposeful Toys, opens a new window is so easy!
+All you really need are some wooden dice and paint or pens for hand drawn pictures (or cut pictures from a magazine).
 They're a low-cost version of Rory's Story Cubes, opens a new window.

 I really like this simple printable from Kitchen Counter Chronicles, opens a new window.
 Cut out the strips and place them in a jar/hat/bowl.
 Pull one out and tell a story!
 You could even make your own strips.